QuarkNerd/blog/ebrown/_posts/2022-01-04-managing-knowledge-zettelkasten.md

 ## How it can help you

-We use Zettelkasten-like things on a daily basis; Confluence pages within Scott Logic with details on how to fix a problem people have had, or in a project with details of hurdles you’ll have to deal with when onboarding.
+We use Zettelkasten-like things on a daily basis: Confluence pages that show us how to fix a common problem, or a list of hurdles you might come across when onboarding on a project.
 Having this kind of information available helps things move along quickly instead of having to discover and explain the steps every time.

 A personal Zettelkasten helps you achieve this but is tailored specifically to you.
 For example your notes can have a StackOverflow link along with some context and a title and some tags which you can then refer back to and easily locate and use this information again.
 When you discover a really neat fix to an issue, you can write a brief note about your solution and have it ready next time you come across the problem.
 You don’t have to format your notes in a way that’s suitable to be consumed by others, and you can store anything that you think will be of value to you later.